Getting Started

 • Administrative representative from the college or unit

-• Chief Business Officer, Health Sciences Vice President/Dean’s Office
+• Chief Business Officer, Health Sciences Office of the Chancellor and Executive Dean

 • The communications officer for the school involved